chindit/actions-phpstan/README.md

 directory if you want to use other arguments such as `--level`.

 For example, `arguments: '--level=7'` won't work, but `arguments: '. --level=7'` will.

+### Configuration file
+If a configuration file named `phpstan.neon` is found at the root directory of your code, it will be automatically used for analyse.